 You can read more about French history here.
 In recognition of its special importance between France and Germany, Strasbourg in Alsace is one of the 3 capitals of the European Union, along with Brussels and Luxembourg.
 Its geographical and sentimental importance at the heart of Europe remains to this day.

 And there you have it, the long and tumultuous history of the Region of Alsace.
 She may be beautiful, but she does have quite a few scars.
 Does it change the way you look at it when you travel in the area?
-Comment below and let me know.
+You can read more about visiting Strasbourg and Colmar here.

 ¹ Featured Image: Painting by Johann Tobias Sonntag, Musée Historique de Strasbourg